kyma-project/kyma/docs/getting-started/07-bind-redis-service-to-microservice.md

    [{"orderCode":"762727210","consignmentCode":"76272725","consignmentStatus":"PICKUP_COMPLETE"}]
    ```

 5. Similarly to the previous guide where you exposed the `orders-service` microservice, remove the Pod created by the `orders-service` Deployment.
-Run this command and wait for the system to delete the Pod and start a new one:
+Run this command, and wait for the system to delete the Pod and start a new one:

    ```bash
    kubectl delete pod -n orders-service -l app=orders-service